Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Ripped in 90 Days: The Exact Blueprint

-(Yep, this is another one where things seemed OK, but we eventually realized it was the same program labeled something new again and again and again and again.)
+(Yep, this is another one where things seemed OK, but we eventually realized it was almost the same as Fat Loss Extreme for Him, just labeled something new again.)

 - Twice a week is generally preferred for hypertrophy